jerrylee1697/HackUCI19/pages/Jax(Google).md

   return output_vec
 ```

-We often instead write `np.dot(inputs, W)` to allow for a batch dimension on the
-left side of `inputs`, but we’ve written this particular prediction function to
-apply only to single input vectors.
-If we wanted to apply this function to a
-batch of inputs at once, semantically we could just write

 ```python
 from functools import partial
 predictions = np.stack(list(map(partial(predict, params), input_batch)))
 ```

-But pushing one example through the network at a time would be slow!
-It’s better
-to vectorize the computation, so that at every layer we’re doing matrix-matrix
-multiplies rather than matrix-vector multiplies.

 The `vmap` function does that transformation for us.
 That is, if we write